NecoHorne/Capstone-Project/README.md

 ### Breakdown
 This project is broken down into 2 parts, the parser program that creates the initial database and the Android project.

+### Parser
+For information on the Parser program read the Parser's individual README.

 ### Required Tasks
 1. Successfully complete Stage 1.
 2. Build your app using your Stage 1 document as a guide.